 Rufus' newly commissioned work for upper strings was performed by the BBC SSO and Mayaan Franco at Tectonics 2023.

 Rufus’ first album A/am/ams (come ashore, turn over), was released in 2021 in collaboration with Glasgow tape label GLARC, documenting its one-act chamber piece commissioned by OVER / AT.
 Its second album, Three sexual pieces for solo violin (this and this and this) was released in 2022.

 In addition, Rufus produces OVER / AT, a trans, non-binary, and gender-diverse music-making world, which encompasses live touring projects, recording projects, workshops, and more.
 The first OVER / AT E.P. was released in 2021 – FOLKS' SONGS – and OVER / AT #1 was shortlisted for a Scottish Award for New Music.

-Rufus is currently a masters student of composition at the Royal Conservatoire of Scotland, studying with David Fennessy.
-Its postgraduate studies are supported by the EMI Sound Foundation and by a conservatoire postgraduate scholarship.
-In 2017, Rufus graduated from the University of Oxford with first class honours in English Language and Literature.
-Its disseration, supervised by Prof Gascia Ouzounian and Dr Michael Mayo, was written on the subject of privacy and intimacy in the verbal notation strategies of Jennifer Walshe and Andy Ingamells, particularly in relation to the queer performer’s body.
+Rufus completed a masters degree in composition at the Royal Conservatoire of Scotland, studying with David Fennessy.
+Its postgraduate studies were supported by the EMI Sound Foundation and by a postgraduate scholarship from the RCS Trust.
+In 2017, Rufus graduated from the University of Oxford with first class honours.